Traffic signals control the flow of cars and people to improve safety on roads.

 All other faults or problems with traffic signals should be reported to the Department of Transport and Main Roads Traffic Management Centre at any time day or night with a free call to 1800 678 501 or a local call to 13 19 40.
 This service is available 24 hours a day, 7 days a week.

-Download the printable fact sheet.
+Download the printable Traffic signals fact sheet (PDF, 294KB).